Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 3. Dynamic and JS rendering

-Crawling and indexing are two essentials to get right to ensure you’re on the right path to organic success.
+Crawling and indexing are two essentials to master to ensure organic success.

 3. Are we optimized for mobile?